sbissantz/linux/reference.md

 ---

-### Getting help
+### Help!

 Being able to help yourself is a loyal companion!

-Information quadrega as a *general user*:
+It comes in the form of the *Information quadrega* for the *general user*:

 | Syntax | Description |
 | ------ | ----------- |